matty-serwer/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+closure is used here "console.log(`${name} rolled a ${newRoll}`)" when the variable name is called upon. the anonymous function does not define a variable 'name', so the variable 'name' that is passed into personalDice is used

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name Dan will stay the same, so the 'name' variable has the same value.
+The variable newRoll's value will change.

 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of newRoll includes the anonymous function that it is declared in, and then reaches out to the greater function scope.

 ### Task 3 - Stretch Goals